 Day 6: Wine Tasting on the Margaret River

-Widely known as one of Australia’s most beautiful wine regions, Margaret River is worth an overnight trip on your visit to Perth, or even a long weekend, but it’s also a popular day trip from Perth!
+Widely known as one of Australia’s most beautiful wine regions, Margaret River is worth an overnight trip on your visit to Perth or even a long weekend.
+That said, it’s also a popular day trip from Perth!

-Around three hours drive south from Perth along the coast, this region – with the town of Margaret River as its center – has it all.
+Around a three-hour drive south of Perth along the coast, this region – with the town of Margaret River as its center – has it all.

-Top notch local food, world famous wine, craft breweries, an incredible coastline, farmers markets, natural caves, walking trails … it’s all here just waiting to be discovered.
-Despite rapidly developing a trendy reputation, the Margaret River region still has the laid-back Aussie vibe we all desire on a lazy wine tasting weekend.
+Top-notch local food, world-famous wine, craft breweries, an incredible coastline, farmers’ markets, natural caves, and walking trails … it’s all here, just waiting to be discovered.
+Despite rapidly developing a trendy reputation, the Margaret River region still has the laid-back Aussie vibe we all desire on a lazy wine-tasting weekend.